Chris1712/Chris1712.github.io/_drafts/postman-scripts.md

 Our REST API requires a [bearer token](https://jwt.io/) for most paths; if a request doesn't include this as a header then it'll return a 401 unauthorised response.
 With postman scripting you can automate the process of logging in:

 The first step is to set a collection to use a bearer token.
-This way every request in that collection will automatically get a header added with the key "Authorization" and the value "Bearer {token}", where {token} is set to the value of the variable {{RestApiToken}}.
+This way every request in that collection will automatically get a header added with the key "Authorization" and the value "Bearer {token}", where {token} is set to the value of the variable *RestApiToken*.

 ![setting up collection auth]({{ site.url }}/img/postman-collection-auth.png)